Dasharo/docs/docs/common-coreboot-docs/vboot_signing.md

 ## Signing image without rebuilding

 Be sure you have generated the keys as in [Generate keys](#generating-keys) section.
-Assuming you have generated keys to the `k
+Assuming you have generated keys to the `keys/` directory:

 ```bash
 ./3rdparty/vboot/scripts/image_signing/sign_firmware.sh \